Florence Nightingale Foundation

-The Florence Nightingale Foundation (FNF) is a charity organisation in the United Kingdom that provides scholarships to nurses, midwives, and other health professionals while serving as a living memorial of the work of Florence Nightingale.
+The Florence Nightingale Foundation (FNF) is a charity organization in the United Kingdom that provides scholarships to nurses, midwives, and other health professionals.
+The foundation was named after, and inspired by the work of, Florence Nightingale.

 History

-In 1912, a memorial to Florence Nightingale was first proposed by Mrs. Ethel Bedford-Fenwick at an International Council of Nurses Congress in Cologne.
-The intention was to create a foundation to provide educational support for nurses.
+In 1912, a memorial to Florence Nightingale was first proposed by Ethel Bedford-Fenwick at an International Council of Nurses Congress in Cologne.
+The intent was to create a foundation to provide educational support for nurses.

-The memorial proposal was activated at the ICN Grand Council in Montreal, delayed to 1929 due to World War I. In 1931, the Florence Nightingale Memorial Committee proposed that the Memorial Foundation for Florence Nightingale should focus on the post-graduate education of nurses.
-In 1934, the Florence Nightingale Foundation developed as an independent foundation based upon the same principles as the Memorial Committee and the Florence Nightingale International Foundation.
-The Florence Nightingale Foundation has since worked to be a living memorial to her life by providing scholarships to post-graduate nurses, midwives, and other health professionals in the United Kingdom.
+The memorial proposal was activated at the ICN Grand Council in Montreal, delayed to 1929 due to the First World War.
+In 1931, the Florence Nightingale Memorial Committee proposed that the Memorial Foundation should focus on the post-graduate education of nurses.
+In 1934, the Florence Nightingale Foundation was established as an independent foundation based upon the principles of the Memorial Committee and the Florence Nightingale International Foundation.
+The Florence Nightingale Foundation now provides scholarships to post-graduate nurses, midwives, and other health professionals in the United Kingdom.
 In 2022, the University of Derby became the first higher education institution to join the foundation academy.

-Current State

-The Foundation works to improve patient care in the UK by extending scholars' skills and knowledge and promoting innovation in practice.
-It achieves this through educational programs, leadership development, and clinical nursing research involvement including the development of the Florence Nightingale Foundation Chairs in Clinical Nursing Practice Research.

 Scholarships

-The Foundation’s scholarships are designed to enhance the contribution of nursing and midwifery to society by promoting innovation in practice and improving patient care.

 The Foundation has three categories of scholarships: